muwa37/kolodachan/server/README.md

 ```

 ## How to use:
+Go to *127.0.0.1:8000/docs* for documentation.
-Default login and password for superadmin account is ***admin:admin***
+Default login and password for superadmin account is ***admin:admin***.
-You can't change it now, i'll add this functionality later (na dnyah) :trollface:
+You can't change it now, i'll add this functionality later (na dnyah) :trollface:.